Waldleufer/archproj-bmwteam/doc/general_tool_pipeline.md

 The matices on the right hand side display information necessary for the weighting process:
 * `* - # of max violations`: n * m, where n and m are the numbers of components of the different top layers.
+* the small list below: number of components in each top layer.

 ### Visualization